Temporal rich club phenomenon and its formation mechanisms: Results

-However, the analysis of the TRC phenomenon in real systems reveals that the double-PA model only captures a partial picture of the TRC phenomenon.
-Although the probability of high-degree nodes being connected to each other is higher than that of low-degree nodes, this cannot create a stable core club similar to that observed in the real system.
-To further characterize why complex systems form stable TRC, we introduce another link formation mechanism, referred to as path-dependence, in which the longer a link persists, the higher the probability that it will continue to be reinforced.
-Here, the trade disruption probability between economies $i$ and $j$ from $G(t)$ to $G(t+1)$, denoted by $1-\Pi(i,j)$, is inversely proportional to the existing duration $\tau_{ij,t}$ of the link $e_{ij}$ in the previous temporal network $\mathscr{G}(t)$, recorded as $1 - \Pi(i,j) \sim \frac{1}{\tau_{ij,t}}$.
-We name this evolution model that incorporates this mechanism the temporal-preferential attachment (TPA) model, which is described as follows:
+However, the result reveals that $\mathscr{G}_{\mathrm{pa}}$ only captures a partial picture of the TRC phenomenon.
+It cannot create a totally stable core club similar to that observed in the N-nutrient trade system.
+For further exploration, based on the fact that longer-lasting links in the N-nutrient trade are more likely to persist \citep{Li-Wang-Xie-Zhou-2023-JStatMech}, we introduce another formation mechanism, referred to as a kind of path-dependence.
+If economy $i$'s past decision was to import N-nutrients from economy $j$, then the probability that $i$ imports from $j$ now rises.
+Here, the trade disruption probability of $e_{ijt}$ is inversely proportional to its existing duration $\tau_{ijt}$ in the history.
+The mathematical hypothesis is $1 - \Pi(i,j) \sim \frac{1}{\tau_{ijt}}$.
+We name this evolution model that incorporates this mechanism the temporal-preferential attachment (TPA) model, whose link evolution process is described as:

 while

 and